ibm-cloud-docs/powervs-vpc/overview.md

 For more information on how to deploy, see [Deploying the Power Virtual Server with VPC landing zone - 'PowerVS quickstart' variation](https://test.cloud.ibm.com/docs/powervs-vpc?topic=powervs-vpc-powervs-quickstart-deploy).

+## PowerVS workspace variation
+{: #wrkspace-variant}

+New deployment of the Power Virtual Server with VPC landing zone creates VPC services and a Power Virtual Server workspace and interconnects them.

+A proxy service for public internet access from the PowerVS workspace is configured.
+You can optionally configure some management components on VPC (such as an NFS server, NTP forwarder, and DNS forwarder).

-## Power Virtual Server with VPC landing zone extension variation
+For more information on how to deploy, see [Deploying the Power Virtual Server with VPC landing zone - 'PowerVS workspace' Variation](https://test.cloud.ibm.com/docs/powervs-vpc?topic=powervs-vpc-powervs-automation-deploy).

+## Extension variation
 {: #extnsn-variant}

 This extension variation has a prerequisite.
 You must deploy either the PowerVS workspace variant or the PowerVS quickstart variant.